British Tourist Dies After Being Bitten By Rabid Cat In Morocco

 A British tourist has reportedly died after contracting rabies in Morocco.
-The Briton contracted the disease after being bitten by a rabid cat during a holiday trip to the North African country, according to The BBC.
+The Briton contracted the disease after being bitten by a rabid cat during a holiday trip to the North African country, according to the BBC.
 No more information was released about the deceased Briton.

 Public Health England said that as a precautionary measure, people in contact with the person and health workers involved with treatment were undergoing assessment.
 They will be offered a rabies vaccine if it is determined to be necessary, said PHE.
 Rabies is not transmissible from person to person.

 Rabies is not found in domesticated animals or wildlife in the UK.
-This recent death from the deadly disease is the first case Great Briton’s had in 16 years.
+This recent death from the deadly disease is the first case Great Britain’s had in 16 years.
 Meanwhile, the PHE is warning people traveling to rabies-affected countries to avoid coming into contact with cats and dogs.

 Only five Britons have been infected with rabies in recent history, and those people were exposed to animals while traveling abroad.
-The last recorded case of it in the UK was in 2012 after a person was bitten in south Asia by a dog.
+The last recorded case of it in the UK was in 2012 after a person was bitten in South Asia by a dog.

-The World Health Organization states that rabies is found in over 150 countries, and the British government says that north African countries such as Morocco, Tunisia and Algeria are among the countries where risk of infection is the highest.
+The World Health Organization states that rabies is found in over 150 countries, and the British government says that North African countries such as Morocco, Tunisia, and Algeria are among the countries where the risk of infection is the highest.

 Rabies is under control in most parts of the world.
 However, in Africa, the Encephalitis Society estimates that there are around 25,000 deaths attributed to it annually.
 Those highest at risk are children because they have a tendency to play with animals that are infected at a higher rate than adults do.